phpgl/flappyphpant/README.md

  - **Entity Component System**

-    This example ueses an Entity Component System to manage the game objects and share state between the different systems.
+    This example uses an Entity Component System to manage the game objects and share state between the different systems.

     ```php
     $playerEntity = $entities->create()